aaron3993/aaron3993/README.md

 ### Hi there 👋

 My name is Aaron and I am highly motivated to keep learning.
-I am a full stack developer who is always excited to learn new technologies.
+I am a full stack developer who is always excited to expand my current knowledge and learn new stacks and technology.

 - 🔭 I’m currently working on solving katas and algorithms to improve my problem solving skills